-1. Keep your eye on the bottom line.
+1. Keep your eye on the bottom line

-2. Count the minutes.
+2. Count the minutes in your video script

-3. Stick to the plot.
+3. Stick to the plot

-Keeping your script tightly focused on the main point will save you money and reduce the odds that your viewers become bored, confused, or distracted.
+Keeping your script tightly focused on the main point will save money and reduce the odds that your viewers become bored, confused, or distracted.

-4. Keep things moving.
+4. Keep things moving

 What do people call videos and films?
 Movies.
 What’s the first thing a director yells before a scene?
 Action!
 That’s why high-quality videos not only have movement within a scene but also move quickly from one scene to the next.

 Pay close attention next time you watch TV or a movie and you’ll see that each scene or clip lasts no more than a few seconds.
-Your visuals in your videos should change just as quickly.
+The visuals in your videos should change just as quickly.
 Even if you’re writing a script for a “talking head,” you can still spice it up with cuts between different camera angles or by adding type and graphic effects.

-5. Show, don’t tell.
+5. Show, don’t tell

-6. Remember you’re writing words to be spoken, not read.
+6. Remember you’re writing words to be spoken, not read

 - Was the concept easy to understand the first time through?